Scope and Contents

 The printed materials include exhibition announcements, exhibition catalogs, exhibition posters, clippings, and ephemera.

 Also found in this collection is a selection of Tom Jancar's records related to the Jancar/Kuhlenschmidt Gallery, which Tom Jancar operated in Los Angeles with Richard Kuhlenschmidt from 1980 to 1982.
-These records are primarily administrative/financial records and printed material; some records are in digital format.
+These records are primarily administrative/financial records and printed material, and also include a file on artist David Askevold; some records are in digital format.